 (a) Statement of compliance:

-The financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The financial statements of the Company have been prepared by management in accordance with International Financial Reporting Standards (IFRS).

-The financial statements were approved by the Board of Directors and authorized for issue on April 29, 2020.
+The financial statements were approved by the Board of Directors and authorized for issue on June 30, 2022.